1996 Portland State Vikings football team

 The 1996 Portland State Vikings football team was an American football team that represented Portland State University during the 1996 NCAA Division I-AA football season as a member of the Big Sky Conference.
 In their fourth year under head coach Tim Walsh, the team compiled a 3–8 record.

+The season marked the program's return to NCAA Division I-AA.
+The Vikings had previously played at the division I-AA level from 1978 to 1980.